Rodhrah-Rohin/docker-server-boilerplate/.github/PULL_REQUEST_TEMPLATE/stack.md

 - [service_name](#link)

+## Stack ENV Vars to be added

+_JUST ADD THE KEYS NO VALUES REQUIRED_

+- ENV_KEY - description and necessity

 ## Any additional details you want to add

 ## Checklist before requesting a review
 - [ ] The domains associated are created and configured appropriately in cloudflared